Metehan Mimaroğlu

-Metehan Mimaroğlu (born 7 July 1994) is a Turkish professional footballer who plays as a winger for Altınordu on loan from Eyüpspor.
+Metehan Mimaroğlu (born 7 July 1994) is a Turkish professional footballer who plays as a winger for Gençlerbirliği.

 Career

 Mimaroğlu began his footballing career with Karacabey Belediyespor in the TFF First League, and spent his early career with various semi-pro and amateur clubs in Turkey.
 In 2019, he moved to Altınordu in the TFF First League.
 After cementing his place in their first team, he transferred to Adana Demirspor on 19 July 2021.
 He made his professional debut for Adana Demirspor in a 3–1 Süper Lig loss to Çaykur Rizespor on 18 September 2021.

 On 5 August 2022, he joined Ümraniyespor on a season-long loan.